Jira MCP Server

 - Result limiting - Control number of results returned (default: 50)

-2. Get Issue Details (get_jira_issue_details
+2. Get Issue Details (get_jira_issue_details)

-Retrieve comprehensive information for a specific JIRA issue by its key (e.g., 'SMQE-1280'), including:
+Retrieve comprehensive information for multiple JIRA issues by their keys (e.g., ['SMQE-1280', 'SMQE-1281']), including:

 - Basic issue information (summary, description, status, priority)